 Nick DeRiso is associate editor of Ultimate Classic Rock.
 Named columnist of the year five times by the Associated Press, Louisiana Press Association and Louisiana Sports Writers Association during a lengthy career in newspapers, he previously oversaw a daily section that was named Top 10 in the nation by the AP.

-July 2017 New Music Releases
+September 2017 New Music Releases